 The Rural Economic Development Loan and Grant programs provide funding for rural projects through local utility organizations.
 USDA provides zero-interest loans to local utilities which they, in turn, pass through to local businesses (ultimate recipients) for projects that will create and retain employment in rural areas.

 USDA provides grants to local utility organizations which use the funding to establish Revolving Loan Funds (RLF).
 Loans are made from the revolving loan fund to projects that will create or retain rural jobs.
 When the revolving loan fund is terminated, the grant is repaid to USDA.
-Deadline: Third Quarter, March 31; Fourth Quarter, June 30
+Deadline: Fourth Quarter, June 30

 T-Mobile is investing $25M in 500 rural towns over 5 years to jumpstart projects and build stronger communities.
 Grants can help upgrade tech at your local library, build new hiking trails, revitalize historic buildings, etc. Elected officials, town managers/employees, tribal leaders, or nonprofit community leaders from small towns with population less than 50,000 can apply.
 T-Mobile awards up to $50,000 for shovel-ready projects.